AfrinAkter1/Bengali-Foods/README.md

 ## Navbar && Footer
 * use navbar and footer section all pages .
 ## Home Page Banner
-* at first i add a background image with gradient in the banner section .
+* at first i add a background image  .
 * then I added banner title and  a image .
 ## Extra section
 * I create two extra section one is category and another is famous food items .